-Figure 5. (a) Mesosphere - Summer Length at mid-latitudes for 31 years of measurements from Juliusruh PRR.
+Figure 5. (a) Mesosphere summer length at middle latitudes for 31 years of measurements from Juliusruh PRR.
 The points show the M-SL obtained from the difference between summer end (SE) and summer beginning (SB) at 74 km.
 The dashed lines show the linear fit for each interval, from 1990 to 2008 in red and from 2008 to 2020 in blue.
 The black line denotes the linear fit for the complete time series.
-On the right, the SE-summer end (b) and SL-summer length (c) periods in years obtained by the Fourier transformation.
+On the right, the summer end (b) and summer length (c) periods in years obtained by the Fourier transformation.